How to Grow a Pink Princess Philodendron Like a Master Gardener

 Use a balanced, water-soluble fertilizer in half of its recommended strength from February or March, once in three to four weeks.
 The frequency depends on the amount of light it is receiving.
 The more light, the more frequently you can fertilize, i.e., 2-3 weeks.

-Stop feeding the plant around October if you live in cold areas, as the plant stops growing in the winter and goes into a period of dormancy.
+Stop feeding the plant around October if you live in a cold place, as the plant stops growing in the winter and goes into a period of dormancy.

 Note: Don’t overfertilize because it is a slow grower.